Mental Health Facilities Northampton County, PA

 Alternatives Adult Partial Program Lehigh Valley Health Network

 Alternatives Adult Partial Program Lehigh Valley Health Network is a mental health treatment center in Northampton County, PA, located at 2545 Schoenersville Road, 18017 zip code area.
 Alternatives Adult Partial Program Lehigh Valley Health Network provides partial hospitalization/day treatment.
-Alternatives Adult Partial Program Lehigh Valley Health Network offers trauma therapy, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Additional services at Alternatives Adult Partial Program Lehigh Valley Health Network consist of illness management and recovery, diet and exercise counseling and family psychoeducation.
+Alternatives Adult Partial Program Lehigh Valley Health Network offers dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Additional services at Alternatives Adult Partial Program Lehigh Valley Health Network consist of illness management and recovery, family psychoeducation and diet and exercise counseling.

 Learn More